Are you looking for a contractor?

 Besides, stamped concrete can be used just about anywhere, whether it’s to revamp the coping around a pool, walkways, balconies, parking lots, stairs, or even patios.
 That’s proof enough of just how versatile this material is, which is without a doubt one of its greatest assets.

 Concrete is a paste with varying consistencies that, when cured, becomes solid after having been moulded in a factory or poured directly on-site.
-In its natural state, concrete is a combination of minerals, made with aggregates (rock fragments), and a binder, such as cement, bitumen, or clay.
-Note that what’s referred to as concrete will change based on the type of binder used.
+There are several types of concrete and what’s referred to as concrete will change based on the type of binder used.

 Cement-Based Concrete